NikhilMeruva959/React-Slideshow/README.md

 - Choose the following Rront-End templates on StackBlitz to get started: https://stackblitz.com/

+## Notes

+- You are free to look up any documentation you may need
+- You are free to use third party utility libraries
+- Please do not use a pre-built package or other existing code for a carousel or slider.

 ## Objectives

 1. Create the search bar at the top of the page